krrishd/academic-plan/README.md

 Additional courses from the below list to bring the total number of computer science credit hours to 58 or more.

-* [x] ATLS 4120-3, Mobile Application Development (formerly offered as ATLS 4519 Special Topics: Mobile App Dev; only one of these will count toward the CSEN-BS)
+* [] ATLS 4120-3, Mobile Application Development (formerly offered as ATLS 4519 Special Topics: Mobile App Dev; only one of these will count toward the CSEN-BS)
+* [x] INFO 3504-3, Problems in Information Science: Digital Identity
 * [x] ATLS 4214-3, Big Data Architecture (formerly offered as CSCI 4830 Special Topics: Big Data or ATLS 4519 Special Topics: Big Data; only one of these will count toward the CSEN-BS)
 * [ ] CSCI 3112-1, Human-Centered Computing Professional Development
 * [ ] CSCI 3022-3, Data Science Algorithms (can count for probability/statistics requirement OR CS elective credit, but not both)